oracle/python-oracledb/doc/src/user_guide/connection_handling.rst

 section will be ignored.
 Any Oracle Client Interface parameter section should be *removed* from the configuration because its values may be different to those that python-oracledb assumes, and will cause undefined behavior.

+.. _configurationinformation:

+**Configuration Information Stored in Centralized Configuration Providers**

+The configuration information can be stored in the above-mentioned configuration providers by using specific keys which are listed in the table below.

+.. list-table-with-summary:: Configuration Information Stored in Configuration Providers
+    :header-rows: 1
+    :class: wy-table-responsive
+    :widths: 15 25 15
+    :name: _configuration_information
+    :summary: The first column displays the name of the key.
+The second column displays the description of the key.
+The third column displays whether the key is required or optional.

+    * - Key
+      - Description
+      - Required or Optional
+    * - ``user``
+      - The database user name.
+      - Optional
+    * - ``password``
+      - The password of the database user.

+        For :ref:`AWS S3 <awss3provider>` and :ref:`AWS Secrets Manager <awssecretsmanagerprovider>` configuration providers, the value is a dictionary which contains the required keys, ``type`` and ``value``.
+The possible values of the ``type`` key are *base64* and *awssecretsmanager*.
+The ``value`` key is dependent on the ``type`` key.
+For more information on setting the ``type`` key to *awssecretsmanager*, see :ref:`Using Passwords in AWS Secrets Manager <passwordawssecretsmanager>`.
+      - Optional
+    * - ``connect_descriptor``
+      - The database :ref:`connection string <connstr>`.
+      - Required
+    * - ``config_time_to_live``
+      - The number of seconds the configuration is cached for.
+Defaults to 86,400 seconds (24 hours).
+      - Optional
+    * - ``config_time_to_live_grace_period``
+      - The number of seconds an expired configuration can still be used if a new configuration cannot be obtained.
+Defaults to 1,800 seconds (30 minutes).
+      - Optional
+    * - ``pyo``
+      - See :ref:`pyoparams`.
+      - Optional

 **Precedence of Attributes**